Luk3-V/webflow-cms-mapbox/README.md

-Update version of Casey's solution:
+This is an updated version of Casey's Webflow CMS Mapbox integration:

 https://www.youtube.com/watch?v=GrTAAXm8nik